lindenb/hts-rdf/README.md

 ## Example

-> find the bam , their reference, samples , etc..
+> find the `BAM` files , their references, samples , etc..